 Mt.
 Airy COLLEGE Center FOR HEALTH CARE EDUCATION–Howard Community College, along with Carroll Community College and Frederick Community College, has entered a partnership at the Mount Airy College Center for Health Care Education for selected clinical allied health programs.
 More information about these programs is available at mtairycollegecenter.com, or by contacting the Office of Admissions and Advising.

 Admission to clinical coursework is based upon procedures and criteria agreed upon by consortium institutions.
 Students complete general education and other prerequisite coursework through their home institution.
 They then apply for admission to clinical coursework offered at the appropriate consortium institution.

 Howard Community College, and when appropriate, its partners, reserves the right to revise admissions policies for clinical healthcare programs in accordance with state law and accreditation requirements and for any reasons deemed necessary for student and program success.

-FOREIGN TRANSCRIPTS–The college will award transfer credit when appropriate for prior college-level coursework successfully completed at foreign colleges and universities.
-However, students with foreign transcripts must have a course evaluation by a nationally accredited foreign transcript evaluation service and submit such evaluations to the Office of Admissions and Advising for further review.
-A listing of several nationally accredited services is available in the Office of Admissions and Advising and on the website (www.howardcc.edu/admissions/apply/intl/intltranscript.html).
-Information regarding such services is available in the Office of Admissions and Advising.
+INTERNATIONAL TRANSCRIPTS–The college will award transfer credit when appropriate for prior college-level coursework successfully completed at international colleges and universities.
+However, students with international transcripts must have a course evaluation by a nationally accredited international transcript evaluation service and submit such evaluations to the Office of Admissions and Advising for further review.
+Information regarding such services and a listing of several nationally accredited services is available in the Office of Admissions and Advising and on the website (howardcc.edu/admissions/apply/intl/intltranscript.html).

 Students Visiting from Other Institutions